-(b) Prepare a table and record your results.
+(b) Prepare a table and record the results of this investigation using the information in Fig. 1.1.

 (c) State a conclusion for the results shown in test-tube A and test-tube B.

 (d) Explain the purpose of test-tube W.